mondongos/CV/README.md

 ## Max Van Aken

 I am a **junior full-stack developer** with a background in accounting & finance, marketing and event management.
-I got into software development because I wanted to execute my own ideas, and I am looking for a role where I can expand my knowledge of programming.
+I am Seeking a role in a company with a modern tech stack where I can consolidate and extend my programming knowledge.

 ## Projects